R0mb0/PIVPN_GUI/Project_infos/README.md

 - Add new users and set a "time to be enabled" for their connections (for example: Marco can use the VPN for 20 days)
-- Retreive for every user the configuration file for the VPN
+- Retreive user vpn connection qr-code
 - Automatcly disable users with time to be enabled = 0
 - Display users status
 - Manualy remove/disable Users